ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Conclusion

 \section{Conclusion}

-We introduced UHead, a lightweight step-level verifier that reads an LLM's own internal states to detect incorrect reasoning.
-UHead can be trained fully self-supervised without human labels, verifiable final answers, or Monte-Carlo rollouts.
-Across math, planning, and QA, UHead delivers strong in- and out-of-domain results and is competitive with, or better than, far larger PRMs, making it a practical building block for resource-efficient reasoning systems.
-Beyond replacing PRMs, UHead complements them: combining PRM scores with UHead’s score consistently improves performance, indicating the two signals capture complementary aspects of reasoning quality.
-This synergy suggests a promising path toward strong hybrid verifiers that marry introspective uncertainty with process rewards.
-Looking ahead, our findings pave the way for more efficient test-time scaling and self-verification for LLMs in reasoning tasks.
+We introduced ReProbe, a lightweight step-level verifier that uses an LNN’s internal states to guide reasoning.
+ReProbe can be trained fully self-supervised, without human labels, verifiable final answers, or Monte-Carlo rollouts.
+Across math, planning, and QA, it achieves strong in- and out-of-domain performance and is competitive with, or better than, far larger PRMs, making it a practical component for resource-efficient reasoning systems.
+Beyond replacing PRMs, ReProbe also complements them: combining PRM and ReProbe scores consistently improves performance, suggesting that the two capture different aspects of reasoning quality.
+This points to a promising path toward hybrid verifiers that combine introspective confidence with process rewards.
+More broadly, our results suggest a path toward more efficient test-time scaling for reasoning in LLMs.